jundalisay/sp/content/en/material/ufo.md

 The main advantage of propulsion by aetherspace or chi is that it uses **far less physical energy than Newtonian rockets**.

 Its main disadvantage is that it is very subtle and so it needs a lot of intellect and heart to process.
-It follows that it cannot be done without advanced machine learning, and a scientist who can detect the subtle changes in himself and the object or surroundings, something that rockets do not need.
+It follows that it cannot be done without:
+- advanced machine learning and
+- a scientist who can detect the subtle changes in himself and the object or surroundings

+Rockets do not need such things.

 <!-- However, our preferred theoretical way is to source the aetherspace from the electrons instead of the proton, as kind of aether-force field which then manipulates most1.